✔ Expert-reviewed for accuracy and completeness. Learn more

 - more efficient

-- provides better airflow
+- provides more precise airflow and indoor temperature

 - quieter